behas/lucene-skos/README.md

 ### Using lucene-skos with Apache Lucene

-If you want to use the lucene-skos analyzer in an application that already uses Lucene make sure that the analyzer jar `luceneSKOS-VERSION-jar` and all its dependencies (currently only [Jena][jena]) are located in your classpath (= build path in Eclipse).
+If you want to use the lucene-skos analyzer in an application that already uses Lucene make sure that the analyzer jar `lucene-skos-0.2.jar` and all its dependencies (currently only [Jena][jena]) are located in your classpath (= build path in Eclipse).

 ### Using lucene-skos with Apache Solr